andrewhercules/andrewhercules.github.io/_posts/2018-05-12-why-i-avoid-demographic-details-in-my-personas.md

 Similarly, the demographic details for the experienced hire persona proved to be just as problematic.
 At the beginning of the project, it was difficult to get some of the senior managers to empathise with the needs of experienced hires.
 And so I created a persona - Louise Warren, a 32 year-old woman who lives in Richmond and commutes to the office by train.

 For Louise, the core need for a flexible, anytime/anywhere training system was due to two key factors.
-First, her client commitments meant that she travelled around London and was often out of the office..
-And secondly, during part of her commute, she had no mobile or WiFi signal and wanted to download and complete the modules offline.
+First, her client commitments meant that she travelled around London and was often out of the office.
+And secondly, during part of her commute, she had no mobile or Wi-Fi signal and wanted to download and complete the modules offline.

 Despite having listed other motivations driving Louise's needs, two of the senior managers said that the underlying reason for Louise requiring flexible training was due to her "family commitments".
 In the words of one of the managers, "she is probably a new mum with two children under the age of 4".
 The manager went on to argue that because Louise's job involves travel, she can't do the training during the day and has to care for her children and household at night.